DEVON AND Cornwall Police have launched a new project to prevent arson and illegal moorland fires across the region.

-Project Hawkeye proved such a success last year on the Lizard Peninsula, Cornwall, that it has now been rolled out across Bodmin Moor, Dartmoor, parts of Exmoor and the North Devon Coast and on Woodbury Common, Devon.
+Project Hawkeye proved such a success last year on the Lizard Peninsula, Cornwall, that it has now been rolled out.

-Last year Cornwall suffered 183 illegal grass fires, with Devon reaching 399, although that was a significant decline on the 582 recorded in 2003, said PC Dave Thomas of the Arson Task Force.
+Last year Cornwall suffered 183 illegal grass fires and Devon 399, although that was a decline on the 582 recorded in 2003, said PC Dave Thomas of the Arson Task Force.

-The Arson Task Force is working with Crimestoppers and local fire services to encourage the public to report any illegal fires and will mount a poster campaign across the region.
+The Arson Task Force is working with Crimestoppers and local fire services to encourage the public to confidentially report any illegal fires.